MEleonoraRossi/BigDataPhylogeny-Course/Day3/Lab5_improved.md

 ((((((((S_philippinensis,V_penis)N8,S_velum)N7,(P_vernedei,S_dalli)N9)N6,((A_californica,C_concholepas)N11,((T_virginea,L_scabra)N13,H_cracherodii)N12)N10)N5,((S_atlantica,O_vulgaris)N15,N_pompilius)N14)N4,V_oligotropha)N3,(((A_discrepans,C_septemvalvis)N18,D_sirenkoi)N17,(E_babai,N_megatrapezata)N19)N16)N2,L_anatina)N1;
 ```

-Note that the internal nodes are already labeled (`N1`–`N19`). **Keep these labels** — they are how you will cross-reference CAFE5's ancestral state reconstruction back onto specific branches later in Part 2.
+Note that the internal nodes are already labeled (`N1`–`N19`). **Keep these labels** because they are how you will cross-reference CAFE5's ancestral state reconstruction back onto specific branches later in Section 2.

 ---

 ### Why does CAFE5 need an *ultrametric* tree? (and not just any tree with branch lengths)

-This trips people up, so let's build the intuition properly before running anything.

 A regular phylogeny's branch lengths usually represent **amount of evolutionary change** (e.g., substitutions per site).
 Two sister species can sit at very different distances from their common ancestor if one lineage evolved faster than the other at the sequence level.
 That's normal and expected for a substitution-based tree.

 CAFE5, however, is not modelling sequence substitutions.
 It's modelling **gene gain/loss as a function of time**, because birth and death are processes that happen *per unit of time*, not per unit of sequence divergence.
-For the model to compare rates across branches meaningfully, every tip needs to be the same temporal distance from the root — i.e., all species are sampled "now," and the branch lengths must all be in units of **time elapsed**, not substitutions accumulated.
+For the model to compare rates across branches meaningfully, every tip needs to be the same temporal distance from the root (i.e., all species are sampled "now," and the branch lengths must all be in units of **time elapsed**, not substitutions accumulated.

 A tree is **ultrametric** when the total branch length from the root to *every* tip is equal.
 Think of it like this:

 > Take a real family tree of living relatives.
-Whatever happened in each branch of the family, all the living descendants are alive *today* — they are all the same "distance in time" from their common ancestor, even if their genealogies are more or less eventful in between.
+Whatever happened in each branch of the family, all the living descendants are alive *today* (they are all the same "distance in time" from their common ancestor), even if their genealogies are more or less eventful in between.
 That's ultrametricity: the *tips* (today) are level, even though the topology and the events inside each branch can be totally different.

-If you fed CAFE5 a tree with substitution-based branch lengths instead, you'd be implicitly telling it that a fast-evolving lineage (long branch, lots of substitutions) has had *more time* for genes to be gained/lost than a slow-evolving one — which conflates two unrelated things: rate of sequence evolution and elapsed time.
+If you fed CAFE5 a tree with substitution-based branch lengths instead, you'd be implicitly telling it that a fast-evolving lineage (long branch, lots of substitutions) has had *more time* for genes to be gained/lost than a slow-evolving one, which conflates two unrelated things: rate of sequence evolution and elapsed time.
 This would systematically bias your estimate of λ and could make a perfectly normal lineage look like a gene-family-evolution outlier just because its DNA happens to substitute quickly.

-This is exactly why we ran the topology through `ape::chronos()` beforehand: chronos takes a tree with substitution-based branch lengths and, using penalized likelihood rate-smoothing, finds a set of *relative time* branch lengths that (a) are internally consistent with an ultrametric tree, and (b) deviate as little as is statistically defensible from the original branch lengths, smoothing out local rate variation rather than blindly forcing equal branch lengths everywhere.
+This is exactly why we ran the topology through `ape::chronos()` beforehand: chronos takes a tree with substitution-based branch lengths and, using penalised likelihood rate-smoothing, finds a set of *relative time* branch lengths that (a) are internally consistent with an ultrametric tree, and (b) deviate as little as is statistically defensible from the original branch lengths, smoothing out local rate variation rather than blindly forcing equal branch lengths everywhere.

+You'll find more information in this [Tutorial](https://github.com/hahnlab/CAFE5/blob/master/docs/tutorial/tutorial.md).

 **Quick self-check before moving on:** if you `cat` the tree file and you see that all root-to-tip path lengths sum to (approximately) the same number, you have an ultrametric tree.
 If you're ever unsure whether a tree you've been handed is ultrametric, in R you can check directly: